UA-ComputerNetworks/OrbitsGL/Testing.md

    - Select one of the provided files in the folder:
      - `SelectDialog_Testing1.txt`
      - `SelectDialog_Testing2.txt`
-   - Alternatively, directly select satellites populated in the dialog (from the uploaded TLE list).
+   - Alternatively, directly select satellites populated in the dialog (from the uploaded TLE list) but the satellites will be default colored.
 4. Verify satellite visualization:
    - Select satellites from the dialog.
 The selected satellites should appear in the visualization but without colors by default.
 5. **Toggle Satellite Orbit Lines:**